Amazon Publishing: Publishers

 Larry Kirshbaum was the first publisher when Amazon Publishing was founded in 2009.
 He was based in New York City.
-In January 2014, Laurence Kirshbaum left the company.
+In January 2014, Kirshbaum left the company.
 According to Publishers Weekly, "Under his direction, Amazon Publishing has had a difficult time gaining traction in the marketplace and failed to deliver any major bestsellers.
 In addition to the lackluster performance of the group, Kirshbaum drew unwanted attention in the summer of 2013 when a lawsuit was filed against him for sexual assault."

 Kirshbaum was replaced by Daphne Durham who has spent her entire career at Amazon and is based in Seattle.
 Durham left the company a year later to "seek time off".
 Mikyla Bruder became the publisher on January 16, 2015, and was responsible for most of the imprints; she is based in Seattle.
-In addition David Blum was named publisher and editor in chief of the Little A and Two Lions imprints; he is based in New York City.
+David Blum was named publisher and editor-in-chief of the Little A and Two Lions imprints; he is based in New York City.